 Nowadays, money is more difficult to come by, Kleinrock said, hindering innovation in the public sector – although the feeling of the era may be coming back, he added.
 But for a long time the scope of research in recent years has been more narrow, safer and more competitive, he thinks.

 “It went pretty poorly for a long time,” Kleinrock said.
 “And you have far more faculty members competing for the small amount of money for the problems get smaller and narrower and highly competitive, as opposed to collaborative and cooperative.
 And so you're getting enormous amounts of papers published for little tiny results, which is exactly what I did not want to do with my dissertation.”

 To facilitate collaboration and increase the pace of its various projects, ARPA decided in 1957 that it needed a way to allow researchers for its projects across the country to connect with each other.
 It needed a network.
 It developed a new project called ARPANET.

 The head of the ARPANET, Lawrence Roberts, was a former fellow student of MIT.
 Because Kleinrock had the expertise, UCLA was chosen to be the first node to transmit data across a new computer network.

 The first router and the first message

 Kleinrock built a team of 20 to 30 people.
-They developed the specifications for a router that could connect with a computer and ARPANET held a bidding war to choose a builder – AT&T and IBM both declined to participate, claiming it would never work.
+They developed the specifications for a router that could connect with a computer, and ARPANET held a bidding war to choose a builder – AT&T and IBM both declined to participate, claiming it would never work.

 Only 12 companies put in a bid.
 In the end, a contract to build four routers was awarded to the company Bolt, Beranek and Newman.
-To build those routers they altered minicomputers, creating what they called at the time Information Messaging Processors, or IMPs.
+To build those routers they altered minicomputers, creating what they called at the time Interface Messaging Processors, or IMPs.

 At the time, Kline considered it just another step in a long research process.